maticapuano/koywe-challenge/README.md

-# Currency Exchange API (Fiat ⇄ Crypto)
+# Currency Exchange API (Fiat ⇄ Crypto) Challenge

-A modern NestJS API for converting between fiat currencies and cryptocurrencies with real-time price fetching and secure authentication.
+## 🔍 Overview

+This project implements a robust API for seamless currency conversion between fiat currencies and cryptocurrencies.
+The API provides user registration and authentication functionality, allowing authenticated users to generate quotes in real-time.

 ## 🌟 Features